RealNeGate/Cuik/README.md

 ## What's in progress right now?

 I'm working on self hosting which means I'm mostly bug fixing, I started on the EXE exporting stuff for TB so we can probably expect linkerless compiles stable soon.

 ## File structure

 In case you care to look around here's what the folders mean:

 ```
 # this is where the main driver goes (it does "mostly" normal CC command line interactions)
 main/

-# Actual library (can be used separate of the main driver)
+# a WIP GUI app which will display info from libCuik
+inspector/

+# C frontend library
 libCuik/

+# General compiler backend library
+tb/

+# the general heap allocator used
+mimalloc/

-# not [ciabatta](https://github.com/flysand7/ciabatta) but the freestanding includes like stddef.h along with some helpers
+# the freestanding includes like stddef.h along with some helpers
 crt/

 # random crap